Ravenports/rvn-format/README.md

 ### Block 7

-The last block contains the variable data of the file contents, sequentially.
+The last block contains the variable data of the compressed single-file archive.
 When extracting the files, the file permissions and ownership can be set immediately, but the directory permissions and ownership have to be done at the end to prevent the overwriting of the modification time of the directories.